HelviraG/conferences.resources/silent_figures/sections/PaperAssets.md

   <div style="margin-top: 40px"></div>

-###### 📰 It’s Not Just About Attention to Details: Redefining the Talents Autistic Software Developers Bring to Software Development {#redefine-talents}
+###### 📰 It’s Not Just About Attention to Details: Redefining the Talents Autistic Software Developers Bring to Software Development

   <table>
     <tbody>